derf/Travel-Status-DE-IRIS/README.md

 return a `<station>` element with "name", "eva" and "ds100" attributes, you're good to go.

-Note that although EVA numbers are often identical with UIC station IDs, there are stations where this is not the case.
+Note that although EVA numbers are often identical with UIC station IDs, this is not always the case.
+Please do not rely on UIC IDs when managing stations.